John Nuttall (athlete): Career

 Nuttall's first senior international appearance came at the 1991 IAAF World Cross Country Championships, where he helped the English team to sixth.
 After a 3000 m win at the UK Athletics Championships in 1993, his first senior national title, he competed at the 1993 World Championships in Athletics, though he was eliminated in the heats.
 His most successful year came in 1994.
 He was Britain's top performer at the 1994 IAAF World Cross Country Championships in 32nd place then claimed fifth place in the 5000 m at the 1994 European Athletics Championships.
 He took his first major medals over the 5000 m, being the silver medallist at the 1994 IAAF World Cup (behind Brahim Lahlafi) and a bronze medallist at the 1994 Commonwealth Games.
 His last high-profile international medal was at the 1995 European Cup, where was runner-up for Britain in the 5000 m behind Italy's Gennaro Di Napoli.

-Nuttal made his second a final outing at the World Championships in 1995, reaching the 5000 m final and coming 14th.
+Nuttal made his second and final outing at the World Championships in 1995, reaching the 5000 m final and coming 14th.
 He also ran at the Atlanta Olympics, but did not progress beyond the semi-finals.
 He had his highest career placing at the 1996 IAAF World Cross Country Championships in 28th to help a British team including Jon Brown, Rob Denmark, Andrew Pearson and Keith Cullen to fifth.
 That year he had double national success with wins at the English Cross Country Championships and the AAA Championships.

 Reaching his thirties, Nuttall made his last high-profile appearance for Great Britain at the 1998 IAAF World Cross Country Championships, but he was lower down the order in 75th place.
 He continued to run on an informal basis in his late thirties: turning to road running, he completed the 2007 London Marathon in a time of 2:57:26 and finished the Great North Run in 82:32 minutes.

 Personal life

-He married fellow English distance runner Alison Wyeth.
-The couple later divorced and he married another British runner, Liz McColgan, becoming step-father to her daughter, athlete Eilish McColgan.
+Nuttall married fellow English distance runner Alison Wyeth.
+The couple later divorced and he married another British runner, Liz McColgan.
+He therefore became stepfather to her daughter, athlete Eilish McColgan.

-He has two children from his first marriage, Hannah Nuttall and Luke Nuttall.
+From his first marriage he had two children, Hannah Nuttall and Luke Nuttall.
 Hannah and Luke also became runners.

+Nuttall was coached by George Gandy and after retirement became a successful running coach.

+Nuttall died suddenly from a heart attack in Doha, Qatar, on 9 November 2023.
+He was 56.